svalat/homelinux/doc/package.md

  a module configuration file will be setup.
  * *gentooUse* : If gentoo enable some flags by default you can list them here, it will be enable if `+gentoo` flag is enabled to produce a gentoo-like build.
+ * *vars* : Used to define some extra variables which can be used by the command used to build the package, in the example code, it define the python version to use to install a python module.

 About commands
 --------------